- ...

 The last step before compiling and deploying the SimpleSwitch™ package is to

-select the Kit, the build mode and the run configuration.
-Thanks to the menu
+select the Kit and the build mode.
+Thanks to the menu Build

 , you can then select them.